Atte-Oksanen/colorcordia/ColorCordia_backend/data/about_text.md

 ### ColorCordia

 This project and it's source code are licensed under the MIT License.
-Source code can be found from the [GitHub](https://github.com/Atte-Oksanen/Full_stack_open_Project)
+Source code can be found from the [GitHub](https://github.com/Atte-Oksanen/Full_stack_open_Project).

 ### NCS to RGB conversion

-Algorithm for color system conversion provided by [Frederik Ring](https://www.frederikring.com/), Frederik Ring's [GitHub](https://github.com/m90) under the MIT License
+Algorithm for color system conversion provided by [Frederik Ring](https://www.frederikring.com/), Frederik Ring's [GitHub](https://github.com/m90) under the MIT License.

 MIT License